 - When a contract can be amended or cancelled for the first time.

 - Secured list of passwords for your personal logins (make sure it's stored securely).

-Step three: a good checklist
+Step four: a good checklist

 Once you've got everything well-organised and planned, an additional checklist can be a practical way of reminding yourself of what needs to be done.
 The checklist can be devoted to topics or to actions: